maraisr/website/content/til/graph db in mysql.md

 ### Patterns

-Some patterns of working with this data model, because does take some getting used too.
+Some patterns of working with this data model, because does take some getting used to.

 > Typically a query is something like; `JOIN <table> ON <condition>`, the graph model this is now written as
 > `JOIN <table> WHERE <condition>`.

-#### Get any object by it's id
+#### Get an object by its id

 ```mysql
 SELECT id, type, data FROM object WHERE id = ?